jelsonjay/jelsonjay/README.md

 - Ask me about Front-end
 - Hobbies: watching football and play chess
 - 2023 Goals: Exercise more
-- Be kind wherever possible.
+- Be kind wherever possible
 -------------------------------------------------------------

 ## Languages & Frameworks